bizneo/attribrutex/README.md

 - `:string`
 - `:integer`

-If you need to create an field on specific context you can use the opts to make the new field belongs to a specific resource:
+If you need to create a field on specific context you can use the opts to make the new field belongs to a specific resource:

   ```elixir